-You spend a major portion of every 24-hour period in bed, trying to get a good night's sleep.
+You spend a substantial part of every 24-hour period in bed, trying to get a good night's sleep.
 If you are tossing and turning, or if you're getting up in the morning with aches and pains, consider the condition of your mattress.
-If it's sagging, too firm or too soft, some solutions can make a big difference in your comfort and extend the life of your current mattress.
+Muscle aches are often caused by a mattress that's too hard for you, while joint stiffness may be caused by a mattress that's too soft and doesn't provide enough support.
+Everyone is different, though, and a mattress that is too firm for one sleeper will seem too soft for another.
+Use your instincts on this—you very likely know quite well if you need a firmer or softer mattress.
 Don't lose another night's sleep on a mattress that doesn't suit your needs.

 Purchase a pillow-top cover that slips over the top of a mattress to make it feel much softer.
 A pillow top is fashioned from specially contoured foam covered with protective, quilted fabric.
-Choose from several styles, which vary in thickness.
+You can choose from several styles and thicknesses.
 The thickest foam provides the softest results.
 Memory foam mattress toppers, constructed of polyurethane, mold to the shape of your body.
-They also can help relieve pressure points, helping add to a comfortable night's sleep.
+They also can help relieve pressure points, making sleep more comfortable.

 Natural fibers wick warmth away from your body, making you feel cooler.
 A pillow top filled with cotton is a good choice if you are too warm at night.
 A latex eggshell mattress topper adds softness while allowing air to circulate under you.

 Warm up the room.
 Some mattresses, especially memory foam, are temperature sensitive, and will "give" more if the room temperature is warmer.
 Another option is to add a heated mattress pad.

 Break in the mattress.
 New mattresses are naturally firm, and they will soften up a bit under heavy use.
 Some people have reported success by allowing their children a few trampoline sessions.